atulyaxd/Pratibha-Voice-Assistant/README.md

 2. pyttsx3
 3. pyaudio for windows (if the pip was unable to install, consider this website https://www.lfd.uci.edu/~gohlke/pythonlibs/ and install PyAudio wheel file)
 4. **additional** pyaudio for raspberry pi  `sudo apt-get install python-pyaudio python3-pyaudio`.
-5. wolframalpha (get your api_id from here https://account.wolfram.com/login/oauth2/sign-in and paste it in the required variables)
+5. wolframalpha (get your api_id here https://account.wolfram.com/login/oauth2/sign-in and paste it in the required variables)
 6. requests
 7. datetime
 8. time